gauthams-kumar/Borderator/README.md

 A lightweight python application for predictable borders to images

 ### Abstract

-Without using a web service, there's no lightweight method to add  borders to photos on Windows whilst preserving original image fidelity.
-One approach is to add borders by expanding the canvas using image processing software, a slow and inconsistent process.
-As these borders must be specified manually in pixels, this method introduces variability in perceived border thickness and ouput aspect ratio (unless you lean on prior calulcations).
-This results in borders that vary from photo to photo, especially if the original images have different dimensions to begin with.
+It can be hard to add visually-consistent borders to images quickly.
+Most approaches will require manual calculation or processing images one by one.

-This version of Borderator, by contrast, prioritises the user's specification of aspect ratio and border thickness.
-From these data, the program determines the necessary image dimensions and automatically selects landscape and portrait output based on the source.
-The result is quick, consistent, and high-quality.
+*Borderator* rapidly adds borders to batches or individual images at a consistent, user-specified aspect ratio and thickness.
+It preserves original orientation and, if desired, aspect ratio for an even border.
+Regardless of original resolution and file type, output files using the same recipe will have a unified appearance.

 ### Usage
 This script adds borders to images, allowing the user to:
-* target an original image or folder by its path
+* Target an original image or folder by its path
-* pop that original image in the centre of a new field with arbitrary:
+* Specify border attributes to be added:
-    * colour
+    * Colour (either hex or Tkinter color)
-    * aspect ratio, including the original aspect ratio
+    * Aspect ratio, including the original aspect ratio
-    * short margin thickness i.e. proportional distance from the image edge
+    * Minimum margin thickness (in percent)
-* save that new image as a high-quality JPEG file without any discernible loss in quality
+* Save new images as high-quality JPEG files in a  `/bordered` directory without any discernible loss in quality
-* maintain visual consistency between images processed using the same recipe
+* Maintain visual consistency between images processed using the same recipe